pingcap/parser/docs/quickstart.md

 }
 ```

-And slightly modifiy the main function:
+And slightly modify the main function:

 ```go
 func main() {